YELLOW VINE SYNDROME

 What causes Yellow Vine?
 The YV symptoms are most likely due to nutritional imbalances in the cranberry plants.
 BUT fertilizer management is not the cause of the problem.
 Instead, we believe that the nutrient imbalance is secondary to root problems caused by stress.
 The stress involved is most often water stress (too much OR too little) but may also involve herbicide stress on some bogs.
-[Maine Note: Casoron was a likely contributor for YV found on Maine beds in 1999].
 These stress conditions lead to poor root development.
-This past spring many [Massachusetts] bogs stayed wet due to late ice out and frost protection.
-This can lead to shallow rooting.
+[Very wet conditions] can lead to shallow rooting.
 Casoron use can aggravate the problem.
+[Maine Note: Casoron was a likely contributor for YV found on Maine beds in 1999].

 Massachusetts bogs with patches of YV have had soil water content in the YV areas that was either much higher or much lower than that in the surrounding green areas.
 The consistent finding has been that the rooting depth in YV areas is shallower than that in unaffected areas.
 In drought conditions, common most years during July and August, uneven distribution of water occurs due to reliance on sprinkler irrigation and varying distance to the underlying water table.
 Put this together with the high nutrient demand during early fruit development and nutritional problems may be the result.
 Fertilizer tends to be washed away from the roots during irrigation and areas with poor rooting may not be able to move enough minerals and water to meet the demands of both shoots and fruit.
 This sets up a competition for resources in which the developing fruit and the youngest leaves (at the top of the shoot) are the best competitors, leaving the older leaves showing symptoms of nutrient stress, in this case, YV.